vanschependom/KULAK_IW-shed-of-graphs/README.md

   - Merged `stage1` with `main`
   - Created `stage2` branch
   - Added the history implementation
-  - Added an explantation to `README.md` about the history of generated graphs
+  - Added an explanation to `README.md` about the history of generated graphs
 - 2.1 _(26/03/24)_
   - Refactored code in `filter_graphs.py`:
     - Added main method